 Answers to some of the more common FAQ's

 Is AppleLogic a business or "for profit" organisation?

 Yes.
-AppleLogic and its participants do develop hardware products to help bridge the gaps to what is required to build vintage Apple systems in FPGA's.
+AppleLogic and its participants do develop hardware products to help bridge the gaps to do what is required to build vintage Apple systems in FPGAs.
 These hardware products don't use 'complex to assemble' Ball Grid Array devices (BGA's) and the designs are available freely to download and build yourself.

 Does AppleLogic and its participants design hardware products as well?

-As we design soft Apple systems for FPGA's, we hope to develop and port across our Apple designs as well as other Apple II projects to several different FPGA development platforms.
-The Nanoboard II (Altium) is the preferred platform at this point, as it is designed to accommodate complex systems that span several FPGA's in a single project and can accommodate the physical pheripheral hardware card requirements that make an Apple II system complete.
+As we design soft Apple systems for FPGAs, we hope to develop and port across our Apple designs as well as other Apple II projects to several different FPGA development platforms.
+The Nanoboard is my preferred platform, simply because I designed them and know the platform well.
+The Nanoboard can accommodate complex systems that span several FPGAs in a single project and manage the physical peripheral hardware card requirements that make an Apple II system complete.

 What is the preferred AppleLogic FPGA platform?

 If you wish, absolutely.
 However it is important not to forget that these systems are the copyright of Apple Computer (now Apple), regardless of whether the information came from an ex-Apple cloning company or direct from Apple.
 AppleLogic has simply taken the original design and interpreted it into a different medium, to allow it to grow and continue to be used today on modern FPGA-based hardware.
 If you are able to contribute photos or images, we will not superimpose anything over them.
 Whatever information we share, we will work with all items in their original state.

 If I participate in a design, can I be recognised for it?